dkallen78/math-trainer/logBlog.md

 ### 22:30

 A random post on Reddit made me come back and tweak my sound until I got it how I liked it.
-It's not longer popping at the end of the sound on my phone but there's still some weirdness that pops up that I haven't identified yet.
+It's no longer popping at the end of the sound on my phone but there's still some weirdness that pops up that I haven't identified yet.
 After playing with it, it still feels too punchy on the way in.
 Maybe it's my speakers?

 I've also gone through and addressed some of the style issues I've had with presenting the problems so that they're more intuitive for users to understand (I hope).
 Some of my output HTML is pretty ugly but I'm not sure of a good way to clean it up.